Gateway to Australia's Natural and Cultural Treasures

 Natural treasures like the World Heritage-listed Kakadu, Katherine Gorge, and Litchfield National Parks are all within driving distance of the city.
 Many of these locations are still home to thriving populations of crocodiles, goannas, snakes, and wallabies.

-Have a look at just some of the amazing attractions in Northern Territory that are well worth a visit during your stay.
-For more detailed infomation and tour bookings, please visit Tourism Top End.
+Have a look at just some of the amazing attractions in the Northern Territory that are well worth a visit during your stay.
+For more detailed information and tour bookings, please visit Tourism Top End.

 Dotted with ancient rock paintings, Arnhem Land is an iconic Aboriginal Cultural region.
 It contains some incredibly diverse ecosystems that include rainforests, savannah woodlands, extraordinary rock formations, picturesque coastlines, and deserted islands.
 There are tours on offer that include sunset cruises on billabongs, wildlife watching, and even “bush tucker” walks for the adventurous.